DarkKnight64/LotarisOldClient/README.md

 This was a pre-Beta 2 release, and the saving to file is partially broken.
 Normal blocks will still save and load, but materials don't load.

-No support unless it doesn't work at all or a major feature is broken.
+No support will be provided at all.

 Lotaris isn't discontinued but rewritten.